wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 3 Now it came to pass , on the ninth day of the eighth month of the same year ,

-4 That the mighty ships of Britain came and opened their thundering engines upon the little town of Stonington , which lieth in the slate of Connecticut , in the east.
+4 That the mighty ships of Britain came and opened their thundering engines upon the little town of Stonington , which lieth in the state of Connecticut , in the east.

 5 But the inhabitants of the place were bold and valiant men , and they scorned to make a covenant with the servants of the king.

-6 Although Hardy , the chief captain of the king's ships had threatened to destroy the place ; saying , Re-move from the town your women and your children , who are innocent and fight not.
+6 Although Hardy ,* the chief captain of the king's ships had threatened to destroy the place ; saying , Remove from the town your women and your children , who are innocent and fight not.

+* Com.
+Hardy , a captain under Lord Nelson , at the battle of Trafalgar.

 7 Thus shewing more righteousness than any of the king's captains : albeit , he gave them only the space of one hour to depart :

-S So the men of Columbia let the destroying engines loose upon the vessels , and shot the yankee balls amongst them plentifully , and compelled them to depart :
+8 So the men of Columbia let the destroying engines loose upon the vessels , and shot the yankee balls amongst them plentifully , and compelled them to depart :

 9 Notwithstanding , they had but two of the destroying engines in the place.